romshark/Go-1-2-Proposal---Immutability/README.md

 `const * const Object` and `const [] const Object` instead of just `const *Object` and `const []Object` respectively?*

-There are certain situation where mutable references to immutable types are necessary such as when we want to describe a dynamic, interlinked graph data structure where the nodes of the graph are immutable.
+There are certain situations where mutable references to immutable types are necessary such as when we want to describe a dynamic, interlinked graph data structure where the nodes of the graph are immutable.